cea-hpc/modules/doc/source/module.rst

  variable.
 The ``--append`` flag will append the *directory* to :envvar:`MODULEPATH`.

+ When *directory* is already defined in :envvar:`MODULEPATH`, it is not added again or moved at the end or at the beginning of the environment variable.

  If :mfcmd:`module use<module>` is called during a modulefile evaluation, the reference counter environment variable :envvar:`__MODULES_SHARE_MODULEPATH<__MODULES_SHARE_\<VAR\>>` is also set to